Skip to main content

 4. Click Restore vApp.

-Recover a virtual disk
+Restore a virtual disk

 1. Open the Veeam Backup & Replication portal.
-You can access the portal from the Control Panel: in the top menu, click ProductsVMware-based CloudBackup.
+You can access the portal from the Control panel: in the top menu, click ProductsVMware-based CloudBackup.

 2. Open the VMs tab.